This is "The Globe" by Bjørn Stabell (XPilot co-author), and is the default map in the game.

 ships, or XPilot in general may be directed to insectoid (at)

-developers; see xpilot.org.
-Any
+the developers; see xpilot.org.

-spam mail will be subject to immediate de-resolution!
+Any spam mail will be subject to immediate de-resolution!

 (Old is a relative term; since we started playing XPilot 6 years or